Laure Decock

 Laure specializes in curatorial projects, advising cultural institutions on partnerships as well as the organization of art related events.
 With a commercial and institutional background, she has a broad network in the cultural field.

 Laure Decock (Kortrijk, 1990) is an independent curator and creative consultant.
 She studied history of Art at Ghent University and has worked in a commercial position at several contemporary art galleries such as Almine Rech Gallery, Albert Baronian, Axel Vervoordt and Meessen Declercq.
 With a group of fellow students she founded the S.M.A.K. young friends.
 She has worked on partnerships and events at WIELS.
-Laure is a founding member of ELDERS Collectief and cultural advisor to the Dutch embassy in Belgium.
+Laure was a founding member of ELDERS Collectief and cultural advisor to the Dutch embassy in Belgium.

-Past & Current Clients
+Past or Current Clients

 The Cultivist